ABOUT TAGGLE SYSTEMS

 - Eurobodalla Shire Council

 Taggle and Honeywell release the Honeywell V200HT smart meter that has the Taggle Byron wireless communications technology built into the meter.
-One of the first commercial deployments was completed at Penneshaw, Kangaroo Island, South Australia.
+One of the first commercial deployments was completed with SA Water at Penneshaw, Kangaroo Island, South Australia.

-Taggle also announces a new generation of tags that include AES encryption as standard, and Taggle’s first 20-year battery powered AMR module for the US market.
+In 2018 Taggle announces a new generation of tags that include AES encryption as standard, and Taggle’s first 20-year battery powered AMR module for the US market.

-Taggle also releases support for a further range of industrial sensors including:
+Taggle further develops support for a wider range of industrial sensors including:

 - Ultrasonic Level Sensor